Frequently Asked Questions (FAQs): General Use Permit

 - Santa Maria Avenue north of Junipero Serra Boulevard

-- Campus Drive East east of Junipero Serra Boulevard
+- Campus Drive east of Junipero Serra Boulevard

 Who are those individuals in the orange jackets, and why are they writing down license plate numbers?